chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 pending status.
 If the cancel pending status is set, the compute resource will delete any data uploaded to S3, remove the upload job from the queue, and change the status of the upload to canceled.

 If an unrecoverable error occurs while processing the upload, the compute resource will return the upload job to the queue and update the upload table.

-If an error is encounter that cannot be fixed by retrying, the upload status will changed to failed.
+If an error is encountered that cannot be fixed by retrying, the upload status will change to failed.
 The error can be returned

 ##### Upload Table